acorn-io/docs/docs/100-reference/03-acornfile.md

 containers: web: {
     image: "nginx"
     permissions: {
-  // TODO - Namespace?
-Good or bad? it shows up a lot.
   // These are permissions that will only be granted for this container in its namespace.
   rules: [{
    // Configure what actions you can do on the defined resources